-Which word do 'formally' and it • prefix meaning Tended Fastened Devoted Gazed
+Which word do you think has its root in Latin; it's prefix meaning 'formally' and it's suffix meaning 'to vow'?
+Tended Fastened Devoted Gazed

 What do you consider the purpose of this piece of writing is?
 Find a quotation that best proves your response and explain how the selection of language creates that effect?

 100 word item: Select one item described in this extract and describe it in very close detail.
 Think about your use of sensory description.
-The same of the sa

-EVERY one has heard of a class of persons in connexion with the London journals, called "Penny-a-Liners;" but none but those who are intimately acquainted with the arrangements of newspaper offices, know anything about them.
+EVERY one has heard of a class of persons in connexion with the London journals, called "Penny-a-Liners ;" but none but those who are intimately acquainted with the arrangements of newspaper offices, know anything about them.
 They are altogether a singular race; they are a class, in a great measure, by themselves; they live by the press, and yet they do not, strictly speaking, belong to the press.
 They have no regular sum for their labours; sometimes no sum at all.
 Sometimes they will fag away without a moment's intermission for seven or eight hours, writing in that time as much matter as would fill from a column to a column and a half of a morning newspaper, walking, it may be, in addition, five or six miles, and yet not receive one penny, notwithstanding all their enterprise and exertion.
 No paper is bound to use the matter, or any part of it, which they furnish; for they were not sent by any one connected with the press, to the meetings or the coroner's inquests, of whose proceedings their reports usually consist, but went of their own accord.